eylvisaker/AgateLib/Examples/Configuration/ConsoleExample/instructions.md

-﻿This program shows how the AgateConsole can be used to a debugging aid.
+﻿This program shows how the AgateConsole can be used as a debugging aid, by adding commands to a console window that can be executed during the game run.

 Command libraries can be installed into AgateConsole by adding them to the `AgateConsole.CommandLibraries` collection.
 This example uses a